JuliaDynamics/LightSumTypes.jl/README.md

 ## Macro-Benchmarks

-(The benchmarks need to be updated after integration of the new version of this package, nonetheless, speed-ups are similar to `@multiagent :opt_speed`)

 Micro-benchmarks are very difficult to design to be robust, so usually it is better to have some evidence on more realistic programs.
-You can find two of them at [https://github.com/JuliaDynamics/Agents.jl/blob/main/test/performance/branching_faster_than_dispatch.jl](https://github.com/JuliaDynamics/Agents.jl/blob/main/test/performance/branching_faster_than_dispatch.jl#L173) and https://juliadynamics.github.io/Agents.jl/stable/performance_tips/#multi_vs_union (consider that `@multiagent :opt_speed` benchmarks).
-Speed-ups in those cases are sometimes over 10x in respect to `Union` types.
+You can find some of them at https://juliadynamics.github.io/Agents.jl/stable/performance_tips/#multi_vs_union (consider that `@multiagent :opt_speed` benchmarks).
+Speed-ups in those cases are sometimes over 5x in respect to `Union` types.

 ## Contributing